 How to checkerboard a hive

 Before I explain how to do it, I want to repeat that checkerboarding is done above the brood nest.
-You do not disturb the brood nest in the process.
+Many beekeepers believe that checkerboarding a hive is done in the brood nest.
+But on the contrary, you do not disturb the brood nest in the process.
 Checkerboarding is often confused with opening the brood nest, pyramiding, or unlimited brood nest management—all of which are different, and all of which I will describe later.

 The following applies only to checkerboarding:

 Checkerboarding is done in the early spring before the bees begin swarm preparations.
 Since there is no disturbance to the brood nest, many beekeepers like to do it as early as possible.
 In any case, it needs to be completed before the expanding brood nest starts to contract due to backfilling.

 Checkerboarding is done in the two supers that are directly above the brood nest.
 The boxes may be of any size—but they should be the same size.

 Alternate frames of honey are removed from one box and replaced with frames of drawn empty comb.
 For example, in your first super you may remove frames 1, 3, 5, 7, and 9 (which are all full of honey) and replace them with frames of empty drawn comb.
 When you’re done, the even-numbered slots have honey, and the odd-numbered slots are empty.